 The water was cool, deep and invigorating after our long walk.
 As dusk descended dinner was served, a duck casserole courtesy of Miss Wong with vegetables and rice cooked by Chomran followed by fruit salad.

 The trees towering above us appeared vast in the dim light.
-We caught glimpses of the star studded night sky in between their branches.
-Dog, who was actually very sweet, was still with us but sensing the seriousness of our quest kept quiet as our torch beams played through the forest in search of it’s tenants.
+We caught glimpses of a star studded night sky in between the branches.
+Dog, who was actually very sweet, was still with us but sensing the seriousness of our quest as we set off on a night walk, kept quiet as our torch beams played through the forest in search of it’s tenants.
 We walked all the way to the Bat Cave keeping our voices to whispers as we anticipated what we might meet.
 Are there still leopards on Kulen?
-I thought.
-But to no avail.
-A couple of sleeping birds.
-A scratching sound coming from the ground intrigued me until I shone my torch over a troop of termites marching through the leaves.
-There were spiders of course but no langurs.
-The forest magical and mysterious at night was reward enough for our efforts.
+I thought, but to no avail.

 Our Campsite beside the Kulen River